arommers/CPP_Modules/01/ex03/README.md

 }
 ```

 HumanA can't pick up a different weapon but has some C+ magic to help him circumvent this small annoyance.
-He can simply change the weapon he is holding by provding a string describing his weapon to the setter function.
+He can simply change the weapon he is holding by providing a string describing his weapon to the setter function.

 ```
 void    Weapon::setType(const std::string& type)